AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 You see that the theme is a typical front-end project.
 The most important parts of the structure are:

-* `src/main.ts`: This is the main entry point of your JS & CSS theme.
+* `src/main.ts`: The main entry point of your JS & CSS theme
-* `src/site`: These are files that are generic to the entire site.
+* `src/site`: JS & CSS files that apply to the entire site
-* `src/components`: These are files that are specific to components.
+* `src/components`: JS & CSS files specific to AEM components
-* `src/resources`: These are associated files like icons, logos, and fonts.
+* `src/resources`: Static files like icons, logos, and fonts

 >[!TIP]
 >